tjquinno/helidon-1/microprofile/grpc/metrics/README.md

 ## Adding support for a new metric type
 From time to time, the metrics spec evolves and new metrics appear.
-To add support for a new metric, follow these steps.
+To add support for a new metric to gRPC, follow these steps.

 ### Update `GrpcMetrics`
 The class contains a very simple method for each metric type like this: